Jose Trevino Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.72 team ERA that ranks 26th among all MLB pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.66).

-- Red Sox pitchers combine to allow 81 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (82 total, 1.3 per game).

-- In his last outing on Saturday against the Tampa Bay Rays, the righty went 4 2/3 innings, giving up four earned runs while surrendering six hits.
+- His most recent time out was on Sunday against the Tampa Bay Rays, when the righty tossed five innings, surrendering four earned runs while giving up five hits.

-- In five games this season, the 26-year-old has put up an ERA of 5.61, with 7 strikeouts per nine innings.
-Opponents are hitting .283 against him.
+- The 26-year-old has a 5.46 ERA and 8.7 strikeouts per nine innings across 11 games this season, while giving up a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.